Accident Forgiveness

 Provided you’re eligible-meaning that you’re a good driver with a clean driving history-adding accident forgiveness coverage may cost as much as $100 a year.
 But that additional surcharge could save you hundreds of dollars in the long-run by allowing you to keep your safe driving record if you happen to get into a single accident.

 It’s a small price to pay for some serious peace of mind.
-The national average for premium increases as a result of an at-fault accident is between 34 to 44%.
+The national average for premium increases as a result of an at-fault accident is 45% or more for drivers with a clean record, according to Market Watch.
 That’s a hefty penalty for one mistake in an otherwise impeccable driving history.

 Is accident forgiveness coverage similar in every state?